pspanoudakis/System-Programming-Projects/README.md

 The only ADT that includes element deletion is the Skip List, since deletion is not needed by the App for the other ADT's.

 ### Simplifications, Minor Design Choices & Details
-- The app "treats" file records and records inserted by the user in the **exact same way**:
+- Regarding Vaccination Record insertion from files:

-  If a "NO" record (about a Virus vaccination) has been inserted for a certain Citizen and a "YES" record for the same Citizen and Virus is inserted later, the existing record will be **modified** (removal from "non-vaccinated" Skip List, insertion to "vaccinated" Skip List & Bloom FIlter, etc.), whether it was inserted by the user or the input file.
+  If a "NO" record (about a Virus vaccination) has been inserted for a certain Citizen and a "YES" record for the same Citizen and Virus is inserted later, the existing record will be **modified** (removal from "non-vaccinated" Skip List, insertion to "vaccinated" Skip List & Bloom Filter, etc.).
   Of course the opposite is **not allowed** (a "YES" record being modified to a "NO" record).
 - Citizen, Country and Virus Names are **case sensitive** (e.g. "Greece", "greece" and "GREECE" are considered 3 different countries).
-- In `/vaccineStatus` command, the app will search the specified Citizen in all "vaccinated" Skip Lists, and will print whether the citizen was found or not (if not found, the citizen will appear as non-vaccinated whether there is a Record in "non-vaccinated" Skip List or not).
 - The Citizen ID's allowed by the app can have up to a certain number of digits, which is specified by the `MAX_ID_DIGITS` macro in `app/app_utils.hpp`.
 It is set to `5` by default.
+- Macros used by Monitor/travelMonitor:
-- In `app/main.cpp`, macros `HASHTABLE_BUCKETS` (for the Citizen Records Hash Table) and `MAX_BLOOM_SIZE`
+  - `app/monitor.cpp`: `HASHTABLE_BUCKETS` to set the number of buckets in Citizen HashTables.
-  (for maximum Bloom Filter size) are defined and can be modified.
-During testing, it was observed that for Bloom Filter sizes > 1000000, bad_alloc exception was thrown at some point (combined with large inputFile size).
+  - `app/app_utils.hpp` : `MAX_BLOOM_SIZE` and `MAX_ID_DIGITS` for maximum `BloomFilter` size and
+  maximum number of digits allowed in Citizen ID's respectively.
+  - `app/parent_monitor.cpp`: `MAX_MONITORS` and `MAX_BUFFER_SIZE` as upper limits in number of child Monitors
+  and buffer size respectively.
+- As told by the instructors, it is assumed that "third-party" signals (`SIGINT/SIGQUIT` in child Monitors) can be sent only when things are "idle/stable".
+The parent app will block if e.g. it is waiting for a child to send some data and such signal is sent to the child before the data has been sent.

 ### Performance & Resource Handling
-- The app has been tested extensively with Valgrind and no leaks are reported in multiple scenarios.
+- The app has been tested with Valgrind and no leaks are reported in multiple scenarios.
   Note that that there is a reported "bug" in Valgrind used in certain DIT workstations, regarding C++ memory pooling, which causes some bytes to be reported as "still reachable" after the end of the execution of any C++ program.
   When testing with Valgrind in DIT Labs, apart from the above "leak", no other leaks were reported.